WHAT IS ISO 45001?

-Not only will the standard supercede OHSAS 18001, it will make integration with other management systems simpler than ever before; because it shares the new common structure defined by Annex SL, it is directly aligned with the 2015 versions of ISO 9001 and ISO 14001.
+Not only has the standard superceded OHSAS 18001, it makes integration with other management systems simpler than ever before; because it shares the new common structure defined by Annex SL, it is directly aligned with the 2015 versions of ISO 9001 and ISO 14001.

-You can find more information about this standard and potential differences to OHSAS 18001 here in the ISO 45001 briefing - download HERE.
+You can find more information about this standard and the differences to OHSAS 18001 here in the ISO 45001 gap guide - download HERE.

 IMPLICATIONS AND MIGRATION TO ISO 45001

 If you have certification to OHSAS 18001 you will need to migrate to ISO 45001 to maintain the validity of certification.

 There is the normal 3 year migration period so there is still time to plan your move over to ISO 45001.